 Price

-There’s a huge range of prices, from cheap, flat-belt manual treadmills for just $150 to commercial-grade products that can exceed $10,000.
-More often than not, you get what you pay for—I typically do not recommend looking for the cheapest treadmill you can find because it could mean you are looking for another treadmill in a year’s time when that “bargain” find ultimately breaks.
+There is a huge range of treadmill prices—from cheap, flat-belt manual treadmills for around $150 to commercial-grade products that can exceed $10,000.
+More often than not, you get what you pay for.
+I typically do not recommend looking for the cheapest treadmill you can find, because it could mean you are looking for another treadmill in a year’s time when that “bargain” find ultimately breaks.

 The treadmill’s ability to meet your fitness needs is the No. 1 priority, and going for a cheap treadmill to save a few bucks now can cost you in the long run.
-That said, you don’t necessarily have to shell out a lot of cash to find something great thanks to many great budget-friendly options on the market.
+That said, you don’t necessarily have to shell out a lot of cash to find something great, thanks to many worthwhile budget-friendly options on the market.

 Noise

-However, you may find that when you’ve exhausted all the external solutions, the treadmill itself is just loud and shaky.
-If this is a big concern, curved belt treadmills such as the Tru Grit Runner match better with your gait cycle to eliminate the loud striking of your feet.
+However, you may find that when you’ve exhausted all the external solutions, the treadmill, itself, is just loud and shaky.
+If this is a big concern, curved-belt treadmills such as the Tru Grit Runner can match better with your gait cycle to eliminate the loud striking of your feet.
 On top of that, there is no loud motor to worry about.

 Size Constraints

 If available space is a major concern, folding treadmills can be helpful if you need to use your training area when the treadmill is at rest.
 Remember, though, to give yourself enough space to maneuver around the machine when folding it up.
-You might also find some under-desk treadmills designed to be stowed under furniture or home office desks.
+You might also find some under-desk treadmills designed to be stowed under furniture or home office desks in-between uses.

 RELATED: How to Move a Treadmill